-Note: if there is an issue taking to a sensor over RS-485, try reversing the A and B wires.
-If a Modbus sensor is not responding, make sure that the Modbus communications settings in SatLink 3 match the sensor settings.
+Note: if there is an issue talking to a sensor over RS-485, try reversing the A and B wires.
+If a Modbus sensor is not responding, make sure that the Modbus communications settings in XLink match the sensor settings.

-5.10 Connecting Tipping Bucket Rain Gauge
+5.7 Connecting Tipping Bucket Rain Gauge

-SL3-1 and SL3-LITE support a tipping bucket rain gauge using its TB/DIN2 connection.
+A tipping bucket rain gauge is supported via the TB/DIN#2 connection.
 This connection provides a pull-up resistor (100K) to 3.3V to provide power for the contact switch in the rain gauge.
-Each time the bucket in the rain gauge "tips," the internal switch closes momentarily causing a pulse on the TB/DIN2 connection.
+Each time the bucket in the rain gauge "tips" the internal switch closes momentarily causing a pulse on the TB/DIN#2 connection.
 This pulse is counted and used to provide accumulated precipitation or precipitation rate data.